This was written by AI

 1Warning: Python 3.12.3 detected.
 AUTOMATIC1111 was tested on Python 3.10.6.

-Added --skip-python-version-check to the launch arguments.
+Added --skip-python-version-check.
 Next error:

 1fatal: detected dubious ownership in repository